 The project is a ‘living building’, friendly with the environment and its rural surroundings, to produce positive feelings and emotions on those who experience it.
 We are proposing a modular architecture with a geometry influenced by the traditional buildings found in the area.
 The nine buildings that make up the complex respond to two basic building blocks.
 The first one is a colored metallic skin on the outside that provides protection and image, and recycled wood inside that gives warmth to the space.
 The second is a concrete element that makes up the internal spaces which, like boxes, are inserted into the skin.
 The building’s various functions are located there.

 The project proposes encouraging a rapprochement between the National Police and the community with an open, friendly image, turning public and institutional buildings into beacons that drive the local centralities and create a sense of belonging.

 Components for sustainability

+A basic principle for the creation of the projects is to design sustainable buildings that leverage the natural conditions and resources of the places where they are set.
 Thus, we have created different strategies that have enabled us to conceive and build a Public Architecture that is aware of the environment.
 The sustainability criteria that have made this project our main reference in the urban and environmental transformation are listed below.

 Component for using non conventional energy sources With the available solar radiation, solar panels have been installed to store and heat water use in the showers and in the restaurant kitchen.
 Component for using recycled materials Recycled materials from other industrial processes will be used, such as the exterior metal sheets and the interior compressed wood chips, called O.S.B.
 The laminated wood beams for the deck will be made from wood tablets using natural resins subjected to heat.
 Component for community participation Arrangements have been made to use unskilled labor with experience in construction that live in the project’s area of influence, through the establishment of work groups led by the most widely recognized members of the community and organized by social professionals from the E.D.U.